sport996/project-2-prompt/README.md

 - No single student should do a majority of the commits

 ### Necessary Deliverables
-- Projects are due Thursday, 14/3 at 9am!
-Submissions will be submitted via a google sheet before presentations start.
+- Projects are due Thursday, 4/26 at 9am!
 - A **10 minute presentation** in which you answer the following questions:
   - What is the application about?
   - Is there any information you think might help us understand what you built?